Arabic Amulets With Precious Stones

 Stones also have their place in traditional medicine, where they are attributed to certain healing properties related to a given disease or health condition.
 Folk healers advise that each stone, according to its purpose, be permanently worn on a metal ring.
 Here we will give you examples for the most popular stones and minerals and their magical and mystical properties.

-Arabic Talismanic Stones - Arabic Amulets with precious stones
+Arabic Talismanic Stones - Arabic Amulets With Precious Stones

 Agate – in the Arab world it is called aqeeq and is one of the most widely used stones for amulets.
 It is considered sacred because the Prophet Muhammad himself is believed to have worn an agate (in other versions of this narrative it is a Carnelian stone also called aqeeq) on a silver ring on his right hand.
 It protects against evil and misfortunes and even helps to cure scorpion and snake bites.
 The best are said to be red, yellow, and white agate because these three types are found in the Paradise Mountains.